MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part3.md

 	![](media/northwind-orders-canvas-part3/add-details-12.png)

-1. Re-size and re-position the combo box on top of our light blue area, in the same column as the product names shown above it in the gallery:
+1. Resize and move the combo box on top of our light blue area, in the same column as the product names shown above it in the gallery:

 	![](media/northwind-orders-canvas-part3/add-details-13.png)